f1she3/smarter/README.md

 ## Smarter ##
-Smarter is an open source real time webchat, where you can publicly chat with all users, or privately chat with your friends.
-Smarter also has an administration / moderation system in order to provide a better control.
+Smarter is an open source real time webchat, where you can publicly chat with the other users, or privately chat with your friends.
+Smarter also has an administration and a moderation system that provides a better control over your website.
 ### Components ###
 >	#### Backend ####
 >		- PHP / AJAX